sparkfun/WiFly-Shield/src/WiFly/README.txt

 For each example you will need to modify the file "Credentials.h" to supply your network's name (SSID) and passphrase.

+There is also a troubleshooting tool:

+  * SpiUartTerminal: enter command mode and send commands manually

 = Known Issues =